How To Buy Dividend Stocks in Australia For Passive Income

 Companies do not have any obligation to pay dividends.

 They distribute a portion of their profits among their investors as it helps them maintain a loyal base of shareholders and bring in new ones.
-They do it to reward their existing shareholders and allure them to more investment.
+They do it to reward their existing shareholders and attract more investment.

-Dividends are more than just beneficial for shareholders.
-They also positively impact companies' balance sheets and help improve their "Return On Equity".
+Dividends benefit shareholders, positively impact companies' balance sheets, and help improve their "Return On Equity."

 4. How Often Are Dividends Paid?

-Many shareholders choose shares based on whether or not a company pays dividends, how often they pay (quarterly, annually, or semi-annually), and what size of dividend it pays.
+Many shareholders choose shares based on whether or not a company pays dividends, how often it pays (quarterly, annually, or semi-annually), and what size of dividend it pays.

 Most large-cap companies on ASX pay dividends twice a year, about six months apart, as an interim and final dividend.
-Listed Funds tend to spend every quarter (i.e., once after every three months).
+Listed Funds tend to be spent every quarter (i.e., once every three months).

 If a company makes a bulk profit in a quarter/year or any particular event, it can even pay a special dividend to its investors.
 You can find the history of the company's dividend payments in its announcements on ASX.